Efficient Sparse Secure Aggregation for Federated Learning: Experiments

 \subsection{Hyperparameter Selection}

-Before conducting federated training on our partitioned MNIST and CIFAR-10 datasets, we must first select the local model training parameters to use at each client.
-To find appropriate settings for these hyperparameters, we performed a grid search on the entire training dataset without FL (i.e. a single client), evaluating performance on the held-out validation dataset.
-While this approach cannot be utilized in a practical FL use-case, it represents a best-case hyperparameter selection technique, and we fix the hyper-parameter setting across all approaches.
-We consider optimal hyperparameter tuning across federated data out of the scope of this work.
-Table~\ref{tab:parameters_without_FL} presents the selected model training hyperparameters used for experimentation.
+To select appropriate local model training hyperparameters, we perform a grid search on the entire training dataset without FL (i.e. a single client), evaluating performance on the held-out validation dataset.
+For MNIST, we obtained an accuracy of $99.2\%$ with a learning rate of $0.01$, a batch size of $64$ and a momentum of $0.9$.
+For CIFAR-10, we obtained an accuracy of $80.6\%$ with a learning rate of $0.10$, a batch size of $64$ and no momentum.
+Although this approach cannot be utilized in a practical FL use-case, we use it for our FL experiments and defer optimal hyperparameter tuning to future works.
+Indeed, we stress that thanks to the communication efficiency of the proposed approach, hyperparameter optimisation in FL could be eased by the proposed method.